marcriehm/kubernetes-research/Architecture.md

 The kube-apiserver can scale horizontally.

-Some intra-control-plane communication, e.g. between the API server and etcd, seems to be done via gRPC calls (rather than RESTful YAML), although this isn’t entirely clear.
+Some intra-control-plane communication, e.g. between the API server and etcd, seems to be done via gRPC calls (rather than RESTful JSON), although this isn’t entirely clear.

 #### etcd – the cluster store